Table of Contents

-This form of insomnia mainly is characterized by a transient/short term state of lack of sleep for less than one month.
-It takes two forms which are:
+This form of insomnia is mainly characterized by a transient/short term state of lack of sleep for less than one month.
+It takes two forms:

-- Adjustment insomnia that occurs due to situational stress such as working late into the night to beat a deadline, but resolves upon removal of the stressor
+- Adjustment insomnia occurs due to situational stress such as working late into the night to beat a deadline, but resolves upon removal of the stressor.

-- Transient insomnia that occurs in association with a certain trigger agent
+- Transient insomnia occurs in association with a certain trigger agent.

 This is insomnia that is not associated with other health conditions.

-This is a sleep disturbance in association with other medical or psychiatric condition such as asthma, depression, cancer, and heartburn.
+This is a sleep disturbance in association with other medical or psychiatric conditions such as asthma, depression, cancer, and heartburn.

 Sleep onset insomnia